-Prostate cancer happens more often in African-American and Afro-Caribbean men than men of other races.
-According to the American Cancer Society, black men are also more than twice as likely to die from prostate cancer than white men.
+Prostate cancer happens more often in Black and Afro-Caribbean men than men of other races.
+According to the American Cancer Society, Black men are also more than twice as likely to die from prostate cancer than white men.
 Prostate cancer rates are lower in Asian and Hispanic men.
 Scientists don’t have a clear answer for these ethic and racial differences.

 The highest rates of prostate cancer are seen in North America, northwestern Europe, Australia, and the Caribbean.
 The disease is less common in Africa, Asia, and Central and South America.
 Although the reasons are unclear, the American Cancer Society theorizes the gap in rates may exist due to differences in lifestyle and diet, and more intensive cancer screening.

 Although incidence of prostate cancer is lower in Central and South America than in other areas, mortality rates are higher in those parts of the world than in other low-incidence countries.

 Though most men who have prostate cancer do not have a family history of the disease, there may be an inherited or genetic factor for why prostate cancer runs in some families.
 Having a close relative, like a brother or father, with prostate cancer increases your risk for also developing the disease.

 Prostate cancer can be caused by certain changes to DNA structure.
 These gene mutations can be hereditary or happen during a person’s lifetime.
 Lynch syndrome, as well as changes to the BRCA2 gene, can increase the risk of prostate cancer in men.